phonopy/phono3py/example/Si-wien2k/README.md

 is calculated as 119.1 W/m-K at 300 K. This becomes, with 19x19x19 sampling
 mesh, 128.1 W/m-K.

-The .scf files for supercells are found in `supercell_out.tar.lzma`.
+The .scf files for supercells are found in `supercell_out.zip`.
 If phono3py is properly installed, the following command should work.

 ```